FedeDP/ncursesFM/README.md

 * libcups   -> print support
 * libconfig -> config file parsing
 * libx11    -> check whether ncursesFM is started in a X environment or not.
-* libsystemd    -> to switch off powermanagement functions while a job list is running, through sd-bus.
+* sd-bus    -> to switch off powermanagement functions while a job list is running.
 * libudev  -> needed to list mountable drives.

 ## Runtime dependencies

 * required: ncurses, libmagic, libarchive, plus every optional build dep if compiled with its support.
-* optional: fuseiso, xdg-utils (if compiled with libx11 support), a message bus (dbus/kdbus) and udisks2 (if compiled with libsystemd support)
+* optional: fuseiso, xdg-utils (if compiled with libx11 support), a message bus (dbus/kdbus) + logind (for inhibition support), or udisks2 (for mount support)

 ## Install instructions: